Media and Communications: Regulatory Agencies

 The Telecommunications Regulatory Authority (TRA) is responsible for the regulation of telecommunications & post in Bahrain.
 The TRA promotes effective and fair competition in the industry, while also encouraging the development of technologies and promoting investment.
 The TRA also grants licenses to operators, sets equipment standards, and protects users by mediating disputes.

-The Telecommunications Unit of Barbados (TU) is responsible for promoting competition in the industry, ensuring the spectrum is easily available, developing and implementing regulatory policies, encouraging technological innovation, protecting users, and effectively managing the spectrum, numbering system, and domain names.
-On the site you can find resources related to Barbados domains, government notices, application forms, and types of licenses.
+The Telecommunications Unit of Barbados (TU) is responsible for promoting a competitive environment, ensuring the industry is easily accessible, and developing and implementing regulatory policies.
+On the site, you can also find resources related to Barbados domains, government notices, application forms, and types of licenses.

 The Ministry of Communications and Informatization regulates the telecommunications, post, and audiovisual sectors in Belarus.
 The website includes ministry information, a press center, management practices, projects, news for investors, and online services.

 The Belgian Institute for Postal Services and Telecommunications (BIPT) supervises both the postal and telecommunications sectors.
-BIPT sets standards for producers such as prices, tariffs, and equipment standards.
-BIPT strives to protect consumers from unfair prices and inefficient services, and the institute solves consumer complaints and disputes.
+BIPT sets standards for producers, such as prices, tariffs, and equipment standard, as well as solve consumer complaints and disputes.
+The BIPT site contains information about internet, television, radio, and post services.

 The Superior Audiovisual Council (CSA) regulates the audiovisual sector in Belgium for non-German speaking citizens.
 The council mainly assigns broadcasting licenses for TV and radio, monitors operators' compliance with laws, and ensures quality, appropriate broadcasts.
 Only available in French.

 The Regulatory Authority for Telecommunications and Transportation, also known as Autoridad de Regulación y Fiscalización de Telecomunicaciones y Transportes (ATT), regulates communications, transportation, and post in Bolivia.
-Examples of the authority's responsibilities for the communications sector include granting licenses, setting tariffs, managing the radio frequency spectrum, developing new equipment, and setting standards for the equipment.
+The ATT website contains information about its functions, legal framework, each of the sectors it is responsible for regulating, and recent news.
 Only available in Spanish.

 The Botswana Communications Regulatory Authority (BOCRA) is responsible for the regulation of the telecommunications, postal, internet, and broadcasting sectors.
 The site provides information about the responsibilities of BOCRA, its projects, and a list of documents and legislation pertaining to telecommunications.

 The National Telecommunications Agency (ANATEL) regulates telecommunications, post, and broadcasting in Brazil.
 ANATEL promotes fair competition in the industry while also promoting the innovation of equipment.
-ANATEL also monitors the radio frequency, implements legislation & standards, and arbitrates disputes among consumers and operators.
-Site is only available in Portuguese.
+ANATEL monitors radio frequency, implements legislation and standards, and arbitrates disputes among consumers and operators.
+The site is only available in Portuguese.

 The Communications Regulation Commission (CRC) regulates communications in Bulgaria.
 The CRC monitors the radio frequency spectrum, grants licenses to operators, regulates the post, arbitrates disputes, and monitors operators' compliance with legislation.
 The site contains news related to the CRC, available E-services from the commission, and archives of annual reports and other practical information.

 The Regulatory Agency for Telecommunications (ARCT) is responsible for regulating communications in Burundi.
-ARCT regulates by processing applications for licenses, establishing standards for equipment and operation, arbitrating disputes, ensuring fair competition, managing the frequency spectrum, and more.
+ARCT regulates by processing applications for licenses, establishing standards for equipment and operation, arbitrating disputes, ensuring fair competition, and managing the frequency spectrum.
 Only available in French.

-Innovation, Science and Economic Development is charged with increasing Canada's share of global trade and building a fair, efficient, and competitive marketplace.
-The organization is responsible for the regulation of Canada's airwaves and for protecting and promoting the interests of Canadian consumers.
+Innovation, Science, and Economic Development Canada (ISED) is charged with increasing Canada's share of global trade and building a fair, efficient, and competitive marketplace.
+ISED is responsible for the regulation of Canada's airwaves and for protecting and promoting the interests of Canadian consumers.
 This resource allows users to apply for radio licenses, browse federal regulations, and report frauds and scams, among many other functions.
-Extensive trade statistics are also available under the "all topics" tab.
+Extensive trade statistics are also available under the "International trade and investment" section.
 These reports provide detailed information on imports, exports, countries of origin, and destinations for Canadian trade.

 The Canadian Radio-Television & Telecommunications Commission (CRTC) regulates both broadcasting and communications in Canada.
 The CRTC issues broadcasting licenses, makes decisions on mergers, approves tariffs, encourages competition in the communications sector, provides information about broadcasting and communications, and resolves disputes from consumers.

-The National Television Committee, also known as Consejo Nacional de Televisión (CNTV), regulates Chilean television by ensuring the broadcasts are divulging accurate information.
-The CNTV receives and handles complaints by users, promotes the development of new technology, grants licenses to TV broadcasters, and ensures easy access to television while also also featuring various publications.
+The National Television Committee, also known as Consejo Nacional de Televisión (CNTV), regulates Chilean television by ensuring the broadcasts divulge accurate information.
+The CNTV receives and handles complaints from users, promotes the development of new technology, grants licenses to TV broadcasters, and ensures easy access to television while also featuring various publications.
 Only available in Spanish.

 The Undersecretary of Telecommunications, also known as Subsecretaría de Comunicaciones (SUBTEL), regulates communication services in Chile.
 SUBTEL is in charge of creating legislation for producers as well as granting licenses, monitoring services according to regulations, resolving disputes among consumers and producers, and developing new technology to improve the telecommunications sector.
 The site provides sector reports and statistics related to the TV, telephone, and internet industry.
 Only available in Spanish.